chetrajpandey/explainFDVgg16/README.md

 (a) model.py: This module contains the architecture of our model.
 Passing train=True utilizes the logsoftmax on the final activation.
 To get the probabilities during model predictions, pass train=False, and apply softmax to obtain the probabilities.<br />
 (b) dataloader.py: This contains custom-defined data loaders for loading FL and NF class for selected augmentations.<br /> (c) evaluation.py: This includes functions to convert tensors to sklearn compatible array to compute confusion matrix.
 Furthermore TSS and HSS skill scores definition.<br />
+(e)initializenn.py: This contains code to initializes the FC-layer of the network with Kaiming and Xavier Iniliation.
+Choose the method of initialization inside model.py<br />
 (d) train.py: This module is the main module to train the model.
 Uses argument parsers for parameters change.
 This has seven paramters to change the model configuration:<br />
 (i) --fold: choose from 1 to 4, to run the corresponding fold in 4CV-cross validation; default=1<br /> (ii) --epochs: number of epochs; default=50<br />